 Will a consultation response be seen by anyone other than ARB?

 As part of its commitment to being open and transparent, a copy of any material that is submitted by a consultee is provided to the institution.
 This is so that the institution may have the opportunity of submitting any final comments or representations to the ARB in respect of the consultation responses before the ARB reaches its decision.

-In line with recommended benchmarks, ARB normally offers consultees the opportunity of responding to a consultation within 12 weeks.
+In line with the Better Regulation Task Force’s recommended benchmark, the ARB normally offers consultees the opportunity of responding to a consultation within 12 weeks.

 However, in order that the institutions applying for prescription receive timely decisions, and more importantly, so that students undertaking the qualifications in question can be informed of the ARB’s decisions, the ARB may ask consultees to respond within a shorter timeframe.

-Should you have any further or more detailed queries in relation to the consultation, please feel free to contact the Qualifications Department.
+Should you have any further or more details queries in relation to a consultation, please feel free to contact any of the following:

 All of the above can also be contacted on ARB’s main telephone number – 020 7580 5861.